-As bull markets age and continue to hit record highs, it is human nature to look for a strategy to try to protect your investment portfolio from losses.
-A zero-cost collar is an option-based strategy some investors employ when looking at ways to possibly “insure” their stock portfolio against losses.
+As bull markets age and continue to hit record highs, it is human nature to look for a strategy to protect your investment portfolio from losses.
+A zero-cost collar is an option-based strategy for investors who are looking at ways to possibly “insure” their stock portfolio against losses.

-The gist of this strategy is that you purchase a put option (to limit your losses if the market declines) while simultaneously selling a call option (with a premium earned equal to the amount paid for the put) —making the transaction costless.
+The gist of this option strategy is that you purchase a put option to limit your losses if the market declines while simultaneously selling a call option with a premium earned equal to the amount paid for the put—making the transaction costless.
 The drawback is that the call option sold limits the potential gain on the investment you are trying to protect.
 Understanding this shortcoming is pivotal to comprehending the strategy.

 What is an Option?

 An option is a contract that gives the option holder the right, but not the obligation, to buy or sell the underlying asset at a pre-specified price for the duration of the option contract.
 The option holder (buyer) pays a fee, the premium, to the seller of the option contract.
 Buying a put option gives you the right to sell a security at a specific price (the strike price) at any time until the option expires.
 This acts as a limit to potential losses.
 The holder of a call option has the right to buy a security at a set price until a specific future date.
 By selling a call option on a security, potential gains are limited since the counterparty will exercise it once the security’s price exceeds the option’s strike price.